sablier-labs/v2-core/CONTRIBUTING.md

 [start](https://github.com/sablier-labs/v2-core/discussions/new) a discussion or submit a PR.
 For any informal concerns or feedback, please join our [Discord server](https://discord.gg/bSwRCwWRsT).

-Contributions to Sablier V2 Core are welcome by anyone interested in writing more tests, improving readability, optimizing for gas efficiency, or extending the protocol via new features.
+Contributions to Sablier Lockup are welcome by anyone interested in writing more tests, improving readability, optimizing for gas efficiency, or extending the protocol via new features.

 ## Pre Requisites